banveet-johal/EV3_Barcode_Scanner_Robot/README.md

 b.
 MATLAB

  a.
-Moving average algorithm (from scratch not using built-in functions) to filter the noisy light sensor values
+Moving average algorithm (from scratch not using built-in functions) to filter the noisy light sensor values.
  b.
 Derivative (from scratch not using built-in functions) to detect edge at each black or white region in the bar code.
  c.
-Findpeaks (a built-in function can be used) to find the index of the start and end (i.e. width) of each region in the bar code.
+Findpeaks (a built-in function) to find the index of the start and end (i.e. width) of each region in the bar code.
  d.
-Once the width and color of each region in the barcode is found, design a simple lookup table to find the corresponding ASCII character.
+Once the width and color of each region in the barcode is found, designed a simple lookup table to find the corresponding ASCII character.
  e.
-Display the ASCII character in the command window
+Display the ASCII character in the command window.